WCI-Limerick/winnerschapel-limerick/content/testimony.md

   title: Doors of favour via Kingdom advancement engagement!
   icon: emojione-v1:door
   ---
   As I kept engaging in kingdom advancement endeavours, the doors of favours opened!
-God gave me another job that is better than the one I lost with international access for my family.
+God gave me another job that is better than the one I lost with international access for my family. <br>

-  >Oladeji Olanrewaju
+  > Oladeji Olanrewaju
   ::
 ::